 - It’s the artists that drive any artform and 1946 gave us major efforts from Hawks, Powell & Pressburger, Hitchcock, Capra, Ford, Lean, Rossellini, Eisenstein, and De Sica.
 For all of them 1946 represents a major work.

 best performance male: I’m going with the great Jimmy Stewart in It’s A Wonderful Life.
 Stewart gives us the full gamut of emotions here and the iconic nature of his performance is fully justified.
 It’s an all-timer.
 If it weren’t for Stewart it would be easy to give another one of these honors to Bogart for his work in The Big Sleep.
 The legendary actors are (most often) legends for a reason – look at the names after Stewart and Bogart we have Cary Grant and Henry Fonda (in Notorious and My Darling Clementine) not far behind.
 That’s four of the best thirteen actors of all-time from my top 100 list mentioned already here at the top of 1946.
-Fredric March is one of those trivia questions to “who won the best actor Oscar instead of Jimmy Stewart for It’s A Wonderful Life in 1946?” and that’s unfortunate (though true) because he’s superb in Wyler’s film leading that talented ensemble.
+Fredric March is one of those trivia questions to “who won the best actor Oscar instead of Jimmy Stewart for It’s A Wonderful Life in 1946?” and that’s unfortunate (though true) because he is superb in Wyler’s film leading that talented ensemble.
+Dana Andrews is part of that ensemble and deserves some love here- this is the best stretch of work from Andrews known for Laura (1944), Fallen Angel (1945) and The Best Years of Our Lives.
 Lastly, I think there needs to be room for Lionel Barrymore in It’s A Wonderful Life and Walter Brennan in My Darling Clementine.
 It is fun to play the heavy, and these two are downright nasty (and good at it!) playing characters that are pure evil.
 Barrymore was a leading man for most of the 1930’s and he’s a great sparring partner, a big screen presence, for Jimmy Stewart.
 And Brennan has ridiculous range—think of his work here as Old Man Clanton and compare it with the affable sidekick Stumpy in Rio Bravo– it is hard to think of two characters that could be further apart.

 best performance female: The luminous Ingrid Bergman is the answer here for her work in Hitchcock’s Notorious.
 It’s on par with her achievement in Casablanca and it towers above all else in this category in 1946.
 Donna Reed also deserves at least a mention for her work in comparatively limited scenes in It’s A Wonderful Life as does Lauren Bacall for her work in The Big Sleep alongside Bogart though she’s asked to do a little less here than To Have and Have Not